srinivasaml/Srini-angular6-poc/README.md

-# Srini rewritten in Angular6 and Bootstrap 4
+# Srinivas written in Angular6 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 6 and Bootstrap 4